 The thing that appeared to have happened in Melna Park tonight had seemed likely to present just such problems.
 Then this voice spoke to her suddenly, coming out of the night, out of nowhere.
 Another telepath was in the area, to whom the encounter was as unexpected as it was to her.
 There was no immediate way of knowing whether that was going to help with the problem or complicate it further, but she had no inclination to reply at once.
 Whoever the stranger was, the fact that he-there had been a strong male tinge to the thoughts-was also a psi didn't necessarily make him a brother.
 She knew he was human; alien minds had other flavors.
 His questions had come in the sharply defined forms of a verbalization; he might have been speaking aloud in addressing her.
-There was something else about them she hadn't noticed in instant, it had stopped genuine experts in mind-probing in their tracks.
-This psi was no expert; an expert wouldn't have flung surprised questions at her.
-She didn't verbalize her thinking as a rule, and wouldn't do it now until she felt like it.
-And she wouldn't reach out for him.
-She decided the situation was sufficiently in hand.
+There was something else about them she hadn't noticed in previous telepathic contacts-an odd, filtered quality as though his thoughts passed through a distorting medium before reaching her.